Martin Luther King Jr. Boulevard Car Accidents & Insurance Claims — Baltimore Roadway Law 101

 TL;DR (Quick Takeaways):

-• Crashes here routinely turn into insurance disputes, not quick resolutions.
+- Crashes here turn into insurance disputes, often not quick resolutions.

-• Adjusters focus on speed assumptions, lane positioning, and evidence timing.
+- Adjusters may look at speed assumptions, lane positioning, and evidence timing.

-Why Martin Luther King Jr. Boulevard Produces Disputed Accident Claims
+Why Martin Luther King Jr. Boulevard Can Produce Disputed Accident Claims

 Martin Luther King Jr. Boulevard is not a neighborhood street.
-It functions as a divided arterial designed to move traffic efficiently through central Baltimore, with limited access points, higher travel speeds, and fewer pedestrian crossings.
+It functions as a divided arterial designed to move traffic efficiently through central Baltimore, out of downtown, or to it, with limited access points, higher travel speeds, and fewer pedestrian crossings.

 From an insurance standpoint, that design creates predictable issues: